DangD96/SeleniumE2E/README.md

 * The Getter region can return things to be used for test assertions.
 * The Performer region contains methods that act on WebElements found by using the values in the Locator region.

-All Page Objects extend the `BasePage` superclass.
-By doing this, all page objects will automatically wait for AJAX upon instantiation.
-Additionally, by calling the superclass's constructor, Page Objects get access to JavascriptExecutor, Wait methods, and other convenience methods.

 ## Tests
 * All test class names must end in "Test".
 This is a requirement for TestNG to work correctly.
 * All test classes extend the `BaseTest` class.
 * Test methods must use the `@Test` annotation.
-* Use the custom `Assertion` class to make test assertions.
+* Use the custom `Assert` class to make test assertions.
 * Test classes must be specified in an XML Test Suite file located in `test-suites` in order for the framework to pick up on them.